 The Board of Directors is responsible for establishing the compensation for each of the Named Executive Officers.
-To assist the Board of Directors in determining 2010 bonuses and 2011 salaries for the Named Executive Officers, S. Bresky and R. Steer discussed the recommended 2010 bonuses and 2011 salaries for each of the Named Executive Officers, considering Seaboard's performance and each Named Executive Officer's performance during 2010.
-At the Board of Director meeting establishing the 2010 bonuses and 2011 salaries for the Named Executive Officers, S. Bresky advised the other Board of Director members the 2010 bonuses and 2011 salaries he recommended that the Board approve for each of the Named Executive Officers.
-The 2010 bonuses and 2011 salaries for the Named Executive Officers were determined based on discussions by the Board of Directors at a meeting at which it reviewed S. Bresky's recommendations.
-S. Bresky participated in the meeting, except that he did not participate in the discussions of the Board of Directors of his own 2010 bonus and 2011 salary.
+To assist the Board of Directors in determining 2012 bonuses and 2013 salaries for these Named Executive Officers, S. Bresky and R. Steer discussed the 2012 bonuses and 2013 salaries for each of these Named Executive Officers, considering Seaboard's performance and each Named Executive Officer's performance during 2012.
+The 2012 bonuses and 2013 salaries for the Named Executive Officers were subsequently approved by the Board of Directors by unanimous consent.